entertaining the italian way cooking class recipes

 -

-This deliciously rich and nutty rice is the perfect accompaniment to chicken scallopini or grilled veggies.
-The rice requires 40-55 mins cooking time so make sure you allow enough time for this (can be warmed in the oven if preparing in advance for a dinner).
-Some tips: Cooking the rice in a soffritto adds a depth of flavour with a hint of sweetness.
-Soaking the rice in water for over 30mins before boiling will speed up the
+This deliciously rich and nutty rice is the perfect accompaniment to chicken scallopini or fish.
+The rice requires about 45 mins of cooking time so make sure you allow enough time for this (can be cooked in advance and warmed in the oven)

 -

-Ingredients (8 people as an antipasti):
+Ingredients (4 people as a side):

-600g Black Venus Rice (we use Belazu)
+160g Black Venus Rice (we use Belazu)

 30g butter